glenbreaks/Functional-Programming-Language-Fun/Modules/README.md

 ### Parser
 - ### `parse`
-    takes a `String` (your Fun program) as input, calls `tokenize` on it and converts the list of `Tokens` into an AST (abstract syntax tree) with `Expressions` as nodes and leafs.
+    takes a `String` (your Fun program) as input, calls `tokenize` on it and converts the list of `Tokens` into an AST (abstract syntax tree) with `Expressions` as nodes and leaves.

 - ### `showParse`
-    creates an output, that is easier to comprehend than the output of `parse`.
+    creates an output that is easier to comprehend than the output of `parse`.
 It lists all `Definitions` with their arguments and represents the AST structure of the function body with parentheses.

     For example `showParse "main = cool 1; cool x = 10*x;"`
     creates the following output: